 Once an ExTAG Draft Decision Sheet has been approved for use it is posted on the IECEx Web Site at ExTAG Decision Sheets.
 ExTAG Members are again notified by an e- mail circular.

-A new DS shall be noted on the agenda of the next Ex TAG Meeting following their acceptance
+A new DS shall be noted on the agenda of the next Ex TAG Meeting following their acceptance.

 5. Handling of a Draft DS requiring recirculation